fl4p/fugu-mppt-firmware/README.md

 flow through the LS MOSFET´s body diode.
 The buck converter then operates in non-synchronous mode.
 This decreases conversion efficiency but prevents the buck converter from becoming a boost converter.
 Voltage boosting causes reverse current flow from battery to solar and can cause excess voltage at the solar input, eventually destroying the LS switch and even the board.
-Timing the LS can be tricky.
+So we must take timing the LS switch very carefully.

 The firmware implements a synchronous buck converter.
 It uses the Vout/Vin voltage ratio to estimate the slope of the coil current and adjusts the switching time of the LS MOSFET so that the current never crosses zero.